All Episodes

 I had never met this person at all.

-It was just a thing through letters.
+It was just to think through letters.

-And then you can see that the husband could use even something like this in such a vicious
+But one would never imagine in the middle of a relatively going marriage that something like that could happen, and then you can see that the husband could use even something like this in such a vicious way against his wife.

-There are all kinds of problems, and I've only had maybe 12 people or so of all the
+There are all kinds of problems, and I've only had maybe 12 people or so of all the people I've worked with, maybe probably in the area of almost 500 people, I've probably had only about 12 willing to come forward and use their full names and describe their accounts.

-Even though those of us who have been looking into this for a long time, Linda and George and of course many of the other guests you've had on the program, we're in essence very much winning the war.
+And I think that this is the interesting thing, in a way the terrible thing, even though those of us who have been looking into this for a long time, Linda and George and of course many of the other guests you've had on the program, we're in essence very much winning the war.

-We're winning the war, but in the meantime, the one battle that they have won is that they have managed to create such a climate of ridicule that witnesses are afraid to come forward and state their names, give their names and their positions, and tell what happened to them.
+We're winning the war, but in the meantime, the one battle that they have won is that they have managed to create such a climate of ridicule that witnesses are afraid to come forward and state their names, give their names in their positions, and tell what happened to them.

 art bell